 See our full Easton USABat Ghost X Review

-Aside from the Mizuno Ghost, the Easton Ghost X has the largest barrel in the USABat space for 2018—and considering the bat’s balance, such a barrel size is a remarkable feat.
+It does have going for it a big barrel.
+The Easton Ghost X has the largest barrel in the USABat space for 2018—and considering the bat’s balance, such a barrel size is a remarkable feat.

 As well, and of serious note, Easton has the largest selection of sizes, drops and lengths in the Ghost X (drop 10, drop 8, drop 5) when compared to any other model in the space.
 For that reason alone we expect it to be the best selling 2018 USA baseball bat.